-Having a good base and being able to survive in it is crucial to having a long and successful wipe.
+Having a good base and being able to survive in it is crucial to having a long and successful wipe in Rust.
 There are many ways to survive in your base such as utilizing electricity, using traps, or just adding enough honeycomb to make you feel safe.
 All of which will be discussed in this guide.

 Making Sure Your Base Has the Resources to Survive.